-A annual event hosted by City, University of London
+An annual event hosted by City, University of London

-Next generation of STEM (Science, Technology, Engineering and Mathematics) professionals need to be more socially responsible.
+The next generation of STEM (Science, Technology, Engineering and Mathematics) professionals need to be more socially responsible.

 This national symposium will bring together experts and stakeholders from academia, industry, charities and government organisations together to debate different aspects of developing the next generation of socially responsible professionals (SRP).

-We need to develop next generation of STEM and STEAM (including Arts) professionals that are aware of the impact of their decisions, the role of ethical behaviour and professional activities on the society, environment, resources and people and have working knowledge to use tools that will help them to optimise the impact.
+We need to develop the next generation of STEM and STEAM (including Arts) professionals that are aware of the impact of their decisions, the role of ethical behaviour and professional activities on the society, environment, resources and people and have working knowledge to use tools that will help them to optimise the impact.

 The symposium will encourage informed discussion around:

-Identify the common ground across the STEM professionals on social responsibility and let them share best practice.
+- Identify the common ground across the STEM professionals on social responsibility and let them share best practice.

-Develop a skills base for SRP-STEM that future learners can use in their professional decision making, that accounts for evolving social needs.
+- Develop a skills base for SRP STEM that future learners can use in their professional decision making, that accounts for evolving social needs.

 The symposium will cover education and research aspects of developing the professionals and will include active discussions and debate on the following topics:

-Diversity, unconscious bias and equality
+- Diversity, unconscious bias and equality

-Corporate social responsibility
+- Corporate social responsibility

-Global sustainable programmes
+- Global sustainable programmes

-Cultural differences and practice
+- Cultural differences and practice

-Legislation and regulation
+- Legislation and regulation

-Business and research ethics
+- Business and research ethics

-Leadership and social value
+- Leadership and social value

-Privacy, identity and data protection
+- Privacy, identity and data protection